nurulainibm/nurulainibm/README.md

 Hi, I’m Nurulain!

 - ✨ I’m interested in statistics, machine learning and cardiovascular research.
-- 📄 My published work can be accessed [here](https://www.researchgate.net/profile/Nurulain-Ibrahim).
+- 📄 My published work on ML applications in healthcare can be accessed [here](https://www.researchgate.net/profile/Nurulain-Ibrahim).
 - 📓 Currently learning SQL and PowerBi.
 - 📫 I can be reached at nurulainibm@gmail.com.